phoenix-analytics-bootcamp/Surnamer/README.md

 Now let's look at commands that change the data in a database.

 ## Data Manipulation Language

-This are commands that are used
+DML (Data Manipulation Language): Commands like INSERT, UPDATE, and DELETE to manipulate data within the database.